- What is literacy?

 Dr Anthony Cree OAM, founder and CEO, launched the Aboriginal Literacy Foundation in 2003.
 This was a natural extension of 25 years of service to Indigenous education within the government, university and school sectors.
 He was amazed and saddened by the shocking lack of programs and resources available to address the gap in literacy education amongst Indigenous children in Australia.
 His inspiring vision has created a team of committed and passionate volunteer tutors who work in local communities and foster local partnerships and ownership.

 By almost all socioeconomic indicators, Australia’s Aboriginal children are the most disadvantaged group in the nation.
 The educational outcomes of Indigenous children are closely related to their opportunities for further education and employment.
-A lack of education can lead to a life of poverty, hopelessness, crime and despair.
+A lack of education can also lead to ongoing health problems, crime, high risk alcohol consumption, and financial and psychological stress.

 What specific programs are the ALF currently offering?

-The ALF currently provide several specific programs involving different strategies, which all share the main aim of improving literacy skills of Indigenous youth.
+The ALF currently provides several specific programs involving different strategies, all of which share the same aim of improving the literacy skills of Indigenous youth.

 These specific programs include:

-For more information on these initiatives visit the Our Programs page.
+For more information on these initiatives visit the Programs page.

 Is the ALF affiliated with any government or religious organisation?